 - 3.78 To sustain this early success, it is critical that City residents, often hindered by the socio-economic circumstances of deprivation, are given improved access to employment opportunities created by new development.
-In this way the 'conversion rate' between inward investment into the City and the level of unemployment within the City can be significantly improved. - 3.79 A Supplementary Planning Document (SPD) will; be prepared which will identify the types and scales of development that will be required to contribute to employment and training initiatives.
+In this way the 'conversion rate' between inward investment into the City and the level of unemployment within the City can be significantly improved. - 3.79 A Supplementary Planning Document (SPD) will; be prepared which will provide guidance on the circumstances where employment and training obligations are necessary and identify the types and scales of development that will be required to contribute to employment and training initiatives.
 The SPD will also set out the options available to developers to fulfil any such obligations in order to meet policy objectives.